mathiasconradt/SETechAssessment/NOTES.md

 ![[20220905221352.png]](img/20220905221352.png)

-This will already triggers right away when bashing into the container.
+This already triggers right away when bashing into the container.

 ```
 $ kubectl exec --namespace=vote -it result-86d8966d87-hw9xp /bin/bash